NiallGr/To-Do_List/README.md

 ﻿# To-Do_List
- A responsive to-do list that lets the user email their custom to-do list to there email.
+ A responsive to-do list that lets the user email their custom to-do.

+ Backend:
+ Node.js
+ Express

 **** Email Functionality *****
 Sign up for Mailgun.